quicbit-js/test-kit/readme.md

 ... will only run the one test, regardless of how many others are in the file.

-# Custom Functions and How It Works
+# Understanding and Extending test-kit

-For transparency and to help developers understand how it works, test-kit exposes a
+For transparency and to help developers understand how the package works, test-kit exposes a
 DEFAULT_FUNCTIONS object, which holds all of test-kits test functions: